 Although we took some of our best big cat photos ever here, in our opinion it’s best not to view Okonjima as a safari, rather as adding an extra level of understanding to your experience in the bush.
-The cats here are in rehab, so live in large enclosures.
-Guests can go out with the guides who monitor the cats (and other predators) with radio-collars, or visit the AfriCat conservation centre to learn about the Foundation’s work.
-Alternative you can track cats or hyena on foot, or enjoy some hiking in the surrounding area- something we’d wholeheartedly recommend after a few long drives!
+The leopards here are in rehab, so live in large enclosures.
+Guests can go out with the guides who monitor the leopards (and other predators) with radio-collars, or visit the AfriCat conservation centre to learn about the Foundation’s work.
+Alternatively, you can do guided nature walks, or enjoy some hiking in the surrounding area- something we’d wholeheartedly recommend after a few long drives!

 Giving back at Okonjima Plains Camp: Okonjima’s very purpose is to promote the long term conservation of Namibia’s large predators.
 The AfriCat Foundation researching carnivore behaviour, rehabilitating captive animals, and by educating visitors and the local community about these wonderful creatures.
 A contribution from your stay goes directly towards educational projects and protecting the Okonjima Nature Reserve.

 Want to know more?
 We’ve been here, so just